snorith/hellas/README.md

   * Talents with full descriptions
   * Dynamisms that are predefined in the core rules with full descriptions

+## How To:

+1. Create a character
+2. Drag skills, talents and example dynamisms from the compendiums onto your character.
+Dragged skills for instance include a full description of the skill.
+   * Skills come in two types: (Each skill includes a note when you view the skill details on whether you get all or only one variation, also, refer to the skill description tab for more information)
+      1. _Specific skills_.
+These are skills that have variations, but you must buy each variation separately.
+You only get one specific variation for each point buy during character creation.
+         * Examples include 'Drive' where you must specify which vehicle you have a drive skill with, or 'Instinct' which will come as a variation for Initiative or Intuition but not both unless you buy each separately.
+Or 'Handicraft' where you only get one handicraft per skill buy.
+         * Each Dynamism mode is a separate skill.
+You must buy each one separately during character creation.
+      2. _Non-specific skills_.
+There as skills that may have variations but you get all of them when you buy the skill during character creation.
+         * Examples include Athletics, where you get all of Balancing, Climbing, Endurance, Flying, Jumping, Rope Climbing, Running, Strength Feat and Swimming variations.
+These are separate skills in the system because each has a separate attribute associated with it.
+For this reason add all of the skills to your sheet but set each one to the same Skill Level.
+3. Fill out your character as desired.

 ## Examples

 ### Character sheet with skill compendium